 1. Identification of critical assets

-By getting a clear picture of these assets, it can be better determined which parts require extra attention.
+The first step is to identify all critical systems and processes that are essential for the continuity of the infrastructure.
+This includes both IT and OT systems.
+By gaining a clear picture of these assets, it can be better determined which components require extra attention.

 2. Threat Assessment

+Analyzing relevant threats and vulnerabilities is essential.
+These can range from cyberattacks to physical sabotage.
 It is important to include both internal and external threats in this analysis.
+This step helps to prioritize risks and determine measures.

 3. Implementation of security measures